reactgraphqlacademy/graphql-api-training/README.md

 ### To get started

-We are going to create our own GraphQL API on top of this [REST API](https://mockedrestapi.reactgraphql.academy/)
+We are going to create our own GraphQL API on top of this [REST API](https://restapi.reactgraphql.academy/)

 - `git clone https://github.com/reactgraphqlacademy/graphql-api-training.git`
 - `cd graphql-api-training`
+- `git checkout fundamentals-v2`
 - `yarn install` or `npm install`
 - `yarn start` or `npm start`